mietek/hack2/readme.md

 Handlers
 --------

-Once an application is written using Hack, it should work on any web server that provides a Hack handler.
+Once an application is written using Hack2, it should work on any web server that provides a Hack2 handler.

 A handler should expose at least one function of type: